 Meeting the threshold is very difficult.
 Only an experienced injury lawyer can help make sure you receive financial compensation for your ordeal.

-Why Is Haicken Law The Best Choice For Your NYC Car Accident Lawyer
+Why Choose Haicken Law For Your New York Car Accident Lawyer

 - Passengers in car on car accidents,

 - Pedestrians hit by cars, trucks, motorcycles, and electric bicycles,

 - Bicyclists hit by cars or other bicycles,

 - Motorcyclists hit by cars, other motorcycles, or trucks